eclipse-tractusx/tractusx-edc/docs/development/decision-records/2023-04-11_refactor_helmcharts/README.md

 ### Variant 2: `tractusx-connector`

-This is the production-ready chart that is published by TractusX-EDC, and it will actually consist of two charts.
+This is the production-ready chart that is published by Tractus-X EDC, and it will actually consist of two charts.
 One is the `tractusx-runtime` sub-chart, that contains all configuration for data plane and control plane, and the other one is the top-level `tractusx-connector` chart, that pulls in other charts as dependencies that are needed for one TractusX connector application.
 This is sometimes referred to